 If this does not work, and the Roku controller is still not working, you will have to replace it.
 Fortunately, until you replace it, you can simply use the Roku mobile application as a back up for the actual remote.

 You can download the Roku application on both Android and iOS devices, and you can use it as a virtual remote.
 Of course the application is not as extensive a remote as the original remote, but it gets the job done.

 If you are looking to replace a remote, but not sure where to buy it from, or need help, visit Roku.com/link or please let us know and we’ll help you with it.
-Our toll-free number is +1-844-718-6810 and we’ll walk you through the troubleshooting.
+We’ll walk you through the troubleshooting.